 Doris Duke Conservation Scholars Program will pay for travel, lodging, and provide a separate stipend for food during their 8-week summer experience.
 Students will be responsible for luggage fees at the airport as well as their own incidentals including toiletries, snacks, souvenirs, and other personal purchases.

-Applicants will arrive on June 18th and depart August 12th.
+For the summer of 2017, scholars will arrive on June 18th and depart August 12th.

 Are there other DDCSP programs?